jvkedev/jvkedev/README.md

 * JavaScript
 * TypeScript
 * Node.js
-* Express
+* Express.js
 * React
 * MongoDB
 * REST APIs
-* Debugging
-* Git
+* Git & GitHub

-🎯 **Career Goal**
+🎯 **Long-Term Goal**
-To become a world-class Backend Engineer, build software that serves millions of users, and work with high-performing engineering teams.
+To become a world-class Backend Engineer, contribute to products used by millions of people, work in **San Francisco**, and earn the opportunity to join the engineering team at **Netflix**.

 ⚡ **Fun Fact**
-I enjoy breaking things, figuring out why they broke, and rebuilding them better.
+I believe every bug is a lesson, and every project is a chance to become a better engineer.

 ---